-Given the Great Resignation and the post-pandemic hybrid nature of work, it’s vital not only to have an onboarding program but to have a well-designed, automated, structured onboarding process that has technology at its heart.
-Optimising your employee onboarding experience brings many benefits to the business, extending far beyond the important factor of employee retention.
+Given the Great Resignation and the post-pandemic hybrid nature of work, it’s vital not only to have a proper onboarding program but to have a well-designed, automated, structured onboarding process that has technology at its heart.
+Optimising your new employee onboarding process brings many benefits to the business, extending far beyond the important factor of employee retention.

 Onboarding new employees is a make or break opportunity for organisations

 – Liz Pavese-Kaplan Ph.D., Principal Consultant of Employee Experience for Qualtrics